caesium-hrla27/review-module-service/README.md

 # How to start this app

 First, make sure postgreSQL is installed in your computer.
-If you are using macbook pro, postgreSQL app from App store will be useful.
+If you are using macbook pro, postgreSQL app from the link provided below will be useful.

 Detailed instructions here:
 - For mac users: